aa15032261/uwa-spab/spab-server/README.md

 ```
 ./php/spab_run.php?type=stop
 ```
-We realise that the PHP process on Bluehost is running as root, so we wrote a PHP script to control Nodejs processes.
+We have found that the PHP process on Bluehost is running as root, so we wrote a PHP script to control Nodejs processes.

 ## Admin Script